AbazaSeif/backup/README.md

 If your data can change without changing the actual file sizes this tool is not for  you.
 params: {source} {destination}
 ```
-The Backup.jar contains two main classes:
-- java -cp Backup.jar cz.jkosnar.backup.zip.Zipper
-- java -cp Backup.jar cz.jkosnar.backup.sync.Sync

-## Future plans?
- - There are situation where the Sync tool can miss important changes because the file-size of archive did not change.
-This should be improved.
- - GUI
- - Direct synchronization to the cloud.

-## Use it at your own risk.
-This is a very simple tool I use for my personal non-critical backups.
-I cannot guarantee it will work for you.
-Please check the backup files very carefully during the backups.
-Currently there are only "alpha" releases.